codetricity/theta-gis/docs/video.md

 tests show that the 5.7K 2fps video consumes 2.5W compared to 3.4W for 8K 2fps.

 Finally, the 5.7K 2fps video enables TNR (temporal noise reduction), which balances resolution and noise.

+!!! warning
+    File size and power consumptiion are estimates based on community testing.
+The community information on power consumption and file size in this document are not official camera specifications from RICOH.
+Please contact RICOH for official information on the RICOH THETA camera.

 ## Video Frame Extraction